The Serengeti Sopa is a brightly coloured lodge in the central Serengeti.

 Drinks included: Drinks are not included at the Serengeti Sopa Lodge, but you can expect to pay about US$2 for a beer or US$30 – 40 for a bottle of wine.

 Attitude towards children: Serengeti Sopa Lodge welcomes children of all ages

 Equipment: The Serengeti Sopa Lodge has cots and baby chairs and can assist with babysitting from the housekeeping.
-Though parents should note that housekeeping staff are not specially trained in child care.
+The Serengeti Sopa Lodge has cots and high chairs.
+Child minding is available using housekeeping staff.
+Though parents should note that the staff are not professionally trained in child care.
 The Serengeti Sopa Lodge can also do special meals for kids.

 Generally recommended for children: Yes